lukasjoc/vim-skels/README.md

 # vim-skels

-> vim skel / template files
+> vim skel / template files for vim and nvim using vim-plug

-Add Custom Skel:
-to update add skel file to skel folder and add rule to ```autoload/skel.vim```